October 23, 2022

 It is good to question whether you are going through menopause, whether it is something else, or to take stock and make some lifestyle changes.

-For instance, many symptoms of menopause are linked to inflammation.
+Many symptoms of menopause are linked to inflammation.
 Signs of chronic inflammation can be surprising.

 They may present themselves at this time of your life since low estrogen levels cause more inflammatory responses.